The Assignment (2016 film): Reception

 The Assignment received negative reviews from critics.
 It holds a rating of 33% on Rotten Tomatoes based on 63 reviews, with a weighted average of 4/10.
 The site's critical consensus reads, "The Assignment's premise is bizarrely intriguing; unfortunately, it's also just one of many ingredients fumbled in a disappointing misfire from director Walter Hill."
 On Metacritic, the film holds a rating of 34 out of 100, based on 20 critics, indicating "generally unfavorable reviews".

 Todd McCarthy of The Hollywood Reporter gave the film a positive review, writing: "Hill's most entertaining and...accomplished film in some time", and "an instant cult item".
 Dennis Harvey of Variety gave the film a negative review, writing: "Gracelessly mashes together hardboiled crime-melodrama cliches and an unintentionally funny 'Oh no!
 I'm a chick now!!' gender-change narrative hook."
 Wendy Ide of Screen International also gave the film a negative review, writing: "Despite liberally quoting Shakespeare and Edgar Allan Poe, the screenplay is just not sharp enough to make the audience feel vindicated about dumbing down."
-Michelle Rodriguez won best actress from Verband der Deutschen Filmkritik.
+Michelle Rodriguez won best actress from Verband der Deutschen Filmkritik, however.

 The transgender community was largely disappointed by the image of forced gender reassignment surgery and a boycott was created in response.
 The director Walter Hill responded by stating, "I wouldn't make a movie that hurt transgender people.
 Some of them have had a tough time of it, and the last thing I want to do is make anyone's road harder.
 But look, I understand the concern.
 Is it lurid?
 Yes.
 Is it lowbrow?
 Well, maybe.
 Is it offensive?
 No. I'm just trying to honor the B movies that we grew up with."